 Are you currently reading this on your self-appointed lunch break as you work from home?
-As offices shut down and events are cancelled across the country in an effort to slow the spread of Coronavirus, many lounge rooms are becoming home offices.
-While this is a great privilege - casual workers are in an increasingly insecure position while others cannot continue their jobs from home and are losing income because of lockdowns - it does present some challenges.
+Over the past two years many lounge rooms have become home offices.
+While this is a great privilege – a huge portion of the population weren't able to continue their jobs from home during the Covid lockdowns – it has presented some challenges.

 There’s a surprising amount that is claimable when working from home.
 It includes: